top of page

 “Lamb to the Slaughter” by Roald Dahl

-No matter what Halloween activity you choose, have fun and enjoy the day with your students.
+No matter what Halloween activity you choose for your classes, have fun and enjoy the spooky Halloween spirit with your students.
 Happy Halloween!

 Laura